JDaza13/vshop-frontend/README.md

 ## Run the app with

-ng serve --disable-host-check
+ng serve --disable-host-check (env_var.ts will make requests to 'http://localhost:8081/')

 ## Run app on PRD with (This process mocks minify and dist export, it is not suitable for real PRD env)

-ng serve --prod --disable-host-check
+ng serve --prod --disable-host-check (env_var.ts will make requests to 'https://vshop-backend-jdaza13.c9users.io/')

 ## Run lint with